bearyung/alice-cards/docs/tutorial-game-rules/card-types.md

 :::info Environment Collapse
 In Story Mode, the environment will collapse after a battle occurs.
 The current environment card must be moved to the bottom of the environment deck, and a new environment card is drawn.
 :::

+## Summary

+Understanding the different card types—Creature, Artifact, Action, and Environment cards—is essential for mastering **Alice: Cards of Wonder**.
+Each type plays a unique role, from engaging in battles and enhancing abilities to altering game conditions and creating strategic opportunities.
+Familiarize yourself with how these cards interact to maximize your gameplay experience and strategize effectively.